conjurdemos/workshop/README.md

 ## Go to https://www.conjur.org/get-started/try-conjur.html
  - Create an account.
- - Stay on this page when the account info is displayed.
+ - Leave this page open when the account info is displayed.
  - You will need the Account ID and API key.